course-kit/website/content/online-course-react.md

 A great way to share your knowledge is with an online course.
 Rather than being stuck with the boring and inflexible lesson pages offered by the well-known course platforms, we can build our own so we can make the design and UX exactly how we like.

 In this tutorial, I’ll show you how to create a single-page app course site using React.
-The features will include markdown-based content, embedded Vimeo videos, and other UI features.
+The features will include markdown-based content, embedded Vimeo videos, and lesson navigation.

-We’ll make this a purely frontend site so you won’t need a backend.
+We’ll make this a static site so you won’t need a backend.
 Here’s what the home page, course page, and lesson page will look like:

 ![online-course-react-all_pages](/blog/online-course-react-all_pages.png)

-At the end of the tutorial, I’ll also show you how to (optionally) enroll students so you can track student progress and protect lesson content to those students who’ve paid so you can monetize your course.
+At the end of the tutorial, I’ll also show you how to (optionally) enroll students so you can track student progress and protect lesson content so you can monetize your course.
 For this part, we’ll integrate [CourseKit](https://coursekit.dev) which is a headless API for hosting online courses.

 You can view a demo of the finished product [here](https://online-course-react-demo.netlify.app/) and get the source code [here](https://github.com/anthonygore/react-course).